jezgillen/pdf2epub/README.md

 A tool to help convert textbooks and papers to reflowable html or epub formats.

 **This project is no longer being developed, because I found a better solution to the problem reading pdfs on my ereader.
 I now use KOReader, which improved the experience enough that I was no longer motivated to finish this project.
-The project currently almost completely works on very basic documents, and most of it's bugs are related to equations and images.
-If you want this project finished, please let me know, I have a plan for how I would rewrite most of this project to finish it off and make it useful.**
+The project currently almost works on very basic documents, and most of it's bugs are related to equations and images. **

 ## Usage